Cash Book: The Effective Tool for Easy Cash Management

 Finding errors: Cash book is needed in the Bank reconciliation process.
 By this process, an institution can find its’ common errors.

-Understanding the cash status: It helps the business to track all the payment and receipt for a particular period.
-It also shows the cash in hand anytime.
-So, it is easy to understand the cash status of any business with the help of cash book.
+Understanding the cash status: It helps the business to track all the payments and receipts for a particular period.
+It also shows the cash in hand at anytime.
+So, it is easy to understand the cash status of any business with the help of a cash book.

 Advantages of Cash Book

-The main advantages of maintaining a cash book are given bellow:
+The main advantages of maintaining a cash book are given below:

 It is a reliable and verified method of transactions recording.
-In this method the chance of duplication of work in journal and then posting the same into the ledger, is minimized.
+In this method, the chance of duplication of work in the journal and then posting the same into the ledger is minimized.

-It can also serve the purpose of journal as well as ledger.
+It can also serve the purpose of the journal as well as the ledger.

-It can minimize the chance of misappropriation which involved in cash payments in any stage.
+It can minimize the chance of misappropriation involved in cash payments at any stage.